zapata131/simulation-chaotic-couplings-linear/README.md

 Once the _param_Ross.m_ file is modified and run, you can then run the Simulink Simulation.

-*Notable things you'll find:*
+**Notable things you'll find**:

-*Connection Timer*: A step block that lets you modify the connection time for the whole network.
+* Connection Timer: A step block that lets you modify the connection time for the whole network.
-*Subsystems named Linear#*: This are simple harmonic oscillators with different initial conditions.
+* Subsystems named Linear#: This are simple harmonic oscillators with different initial conditions.
-*RosslerR5*: The Generalized Rossler System in R^5.
+* RosslerR5: The Generalized Rossler System in R^5.
-*function blocks*: This have the connection information for the network.
+* function blocks: This have the connection information for the network.
 The network is connected as shown in this figure